tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 index_build_cmd: bowtie2-build U00096.3.fasta reference
 ```

-Let's look at the structure of a dataset on the local file system.
+The structure the dataset on the local filesystem is shown below.

 ```
 $ tree datasets/Escherichia-coli-ref-genome